10-3-pursuit/project-startup-challenge-fullstack/README.md

 - You will create at least 5 User Stories
 - You will create 2 User Personas showcasing users with similar but different needs

-Post your Github repo addresss in on your team channel in Slack.
+Post your Github repo address on your team channel in Slack.

 1. You will create wireframes for each view of the application.
 Try to include responsive wireframes as well.